Leontice leontopetalum: Distribution and habitat

 Leontice leontopetalum is mostly found growing in North Africa, the eastern regions of Greece, Southern Bulgaria, and in the Near Eastern deserts, endemic to such regions as the Negev in Israel, as well as in semi-dry regions stretching across Armenia, Turkey, Northern Iran, and W. Pakistan.
 The plant grows in open-landscapes, in heavy and deep clay soils, in altitudes ranging from 300 m–1100 m, as well as in valleys and washes where there is an abundance of loess and alluvial soils.

 Leontice leontopetalum has been included in the Red Data Book of rare and threatened plants of Greece (RDB 2009), with the designation (VU) i.e. "vulnerable".

 Uses

 The tuberous roots of the leontice have been used by locals as soap to remove stains from clothing, especially from cashmere wool.
+Ibn al-Baytar does not distinguish, but says that the plant was used, in general, to cleanse woollen garments.
 The plant also has medicinal uses.
 In Turkey, the root of Leontice leontopetalum has traditionally been used as an antidote to opium overdose, which root they call aslab.
 Some scholars have speculated that the plant may have been the ashlag (אשלג) described in the Mishnah (Shabbat 9:5; Niddah 9:6), used as a cleansing substance, owing to its similarity to the Arabic name used for the same plant, and which language is believed to be a cognate of Hebrew.